juhana/vorple-if.com/docs/filters.md

 ### Return values

-If the filter returns a string, the output will be changed to whatever that string is.
+If the filter returns:

+* a string, the output will be changed to whatever that string is.
-Returning false will stop any further output filters from running.
+* `false`, any further output filters will not run.
 Any filters run previously will still stay in effect.

-Returning anything else will not have any effect (the output stays unchanged.)
+Returning anything else won't have any effect (the output stays unchanged.)

 ### Accessing the HTML output